-- underwritten management fee is at least \$300 per unit; - actual management fee is equal to or less than the underwritten management fee; and - market management fees support the underwritten management fee for similarly sized MAH properties.
+• actual management fee is equal to or less than the underwritten management fee (provided you exclude any portion of a non-arm's length property management fee that is subordinated to the Mortgage Loan); and

+• market management fees support the underwritten management fee for similarly sized MAH properties.

-If the MAH Property is located in a Strong Market or Eligible MSA and the Mortgage Loan's original UPB is greater than \$6 million, the minimum management fee may be the greatest of
+If the MAH Property is located in a Strong Market or Eligible MSA and the Mortgage Loan's original UPB is greater than \$69 million, the minimum management fee may be the greatest of

-- 2.5%,

-- \$300 per unit,
+• \$300500 per unit,

-- the actual management fee, or
+• the actual management fee, or

-- market management fees for similarly sized MAH properties.
+• market management fees for similarly sized MAH properties.

-and goment it

-1214 MINUS Real estate taxes based on the greatest of: • actual future tax bill(s) covering a full calendar year; • prior full year's taxes multiplied by 103% (the 3% trending is not required for trailing 12-month or year-to-date annualized expenses); or • in California, the greatersum of the Mortgage Loan amount or the assessed value, multiplied by the millage rate, plus any special assessments.: - any special assessments; plus - the millage rate multiplied by the greater of the • Mortgage Loan amount, or • assessed value.
-You must consider any automatic reassessment upon acquisition in the next 12-month period.: • consider any automatic reassessment upon acquisition in the next 12-month period; and • for any tax abatement, exemption, deferral, or PILOT expiring within 36 months after the Mortgage Loan Origination Date, underwrite fully assessed real estate
+14 MINUS Real estate taxes based on the greatest or • actual future tax bill(s) covering a full call f: endar year; prior full year's taxes multiplied by 103% (the 3% trending is not required for trailing 12-mon th or year-todate annualized expenses); or prior full year's taxes multiplied by 103% ; or • in California, the sum of: - any special assessments; plus - the millage rate multiplied by the great er of the Mortgage Loan amount, or assessed value.
+You must: consider any automatic reassessment up on acquisition in the next 12-month period; and for any tax abatement, exemption, deferr al, or PILOT expiring within 36 months after the Mortga ge Loan Origination Date, underwrite fully assessed d real estate taxes.

-taxes.